History of the Polish language: Proto-Slavic *x and Polish ch́

 Before a voiced consonant ch phonetically becomes [ɣ]: klechda ([klɛɣda]); this consonant is near [ɦ] which occurs in Ruthenian, Czech, and Slovak Polish, e.g. hańba, hak, herbata, hołota, see articles on Polish dialects, however this is not a phoneme. [ɣ] or [ɦ] occurs sometimes via prothesis or foreign influence (e.g. hańba instead of gańba), and in Borderlands and eastern dialects it may be considered a phoneme of foreign influence.

 ch in Lesser Polish dialects is very weak and intervocalically is barely audible, thus subsequently it was lost in the placename Sudoł (<*Suodoł < *Suchodoł).
-Word finally there was a potential for -ch to be lost, but this would lead to morphological complications, such as forms like nogacah becoming noga, robiłach becoming robiła; consequently Lesser Poland final -ch was strengthened to -k, see Lesser Poland dialect group.
+Word finally there was a potential for -ch to be lost, but this would lead to morphological complications, such as forms like nogach becoming noga, robiłach becoming robiła; consequently Lesser Poland final -ch was strengthened to -k, see Lesser Poland dialect group.
 This change originally occurred in all of Lesser Poland, but is being lost under influence of standard Polish and now occurs only in parts of Lesser Poland.
 This pronunciation fades the most quickly when -ch is the final consonant of the stem and not an inflectional ending, meaning it appears before a vowel before inflectional endings, thus na nogak, na rękak but ruch, dach, groch; stem-final -k is heard now in Goral dialects.
 The change of final -ch > -k is also seen in parts of Silesia around Pszczyna and Stalinogród, but this is not a Silesian innovation, but Lesser Polish influence.
 In Spisz and around Nowy Targ final -ch becomes not -k but -f, so na nogaf, posłaf, zrobiłef; places with -ch > -k preserve place of articulation, -ch > -f preserve manner of articulation.
 The earliest attestations of this change can be seen in the 15th and 16th centuries; it is controversial whether the phenomenon was just emerging at that time and reached its full intensity in the 17th century, or whether it had already flourished then and even earlier, but because this phenomenon encompasses both Silesia and Lesser Poland, it is probable that this began in earlier eras.
 Finally Masovian influences on eastern and northern Lesser Poland reintroduced final -ch.